franklinqin0/blog/_posts/2019-04-21-learn-from-the-best.md

 - also does Java Spring Boot development, probably even better than I
   - but I had better English reading ability to read the original documentation instead of the translated version in Chinese

 Simply put, he is a hard-working individual and I learned inspiring lessons from him, but I was just more fortunate to have seen a further horizon.
-Thus, this is a lesson to myself and every reader of this article: learn from the best, and become the best.
+Thus, this is a lesson to myself and every reader of this blog: learn from the best, and become the best.